YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 GBLOFLOW, Database segment is full

-Run Time Error: This indicates that an error was encountered while extending the database file.
+Run Time/MUPIP Error: This indicates that an error was encountered while extending the database file.

 Action: Examine the accompanying message(s) for the cause of the error.
-If the error is due to lack of enough free space on the disk to fit the size of a database file, try performing a KILL of some nodes in the database to get free blocks in the existing allocated space (you may need to KILL several subscripted nodes before you can KILL a name node).
+If the error is due to insufficient authorization, address that.
+If the error is due to TOTALBLKMAX (refer to the explaination of that message) or a lack of enough free space on the disk to fit the size of a database file, try performing a KILL of some nodes in the database to get free blocks in the existing allocated space (you may need to KILL several subscripted nodes before you can KILL a name node).

 ---------------
 GBLSECNOTGDS